hakxcore/termux-snippets/CONTRIBUTING.md

 Once your changes are ready, don't forget to self-review to speed up the review process.

-4. Push to the branch (`git push origin my-new-feature`) and thats it :)
+4. Push to the branch (`git push origin my-new-feature`), thats it :)
-5. Create new Pull Request on Github you are done!
+5. Create new Pull Request on Github and you are done!